StevenClontz/prof.clontz.org/classes/2018/08/ma238/index.md

 the survey or who receive
 excessive negative feedback will become Inactive.

-## MyLabMath
+## MyLabsPlus

-TODO
+Online homework will be assigned on [MyLabsPlus][mlp] throughout the semester, associated with many (not all) of the course standards as they are covered in class.

-Students that fall below 70% progress on the online homework are considered Inactive, but may automatically return to Active status by improving this score to 70% or better.
+Students that fall below 70% progress on the online homework are considered Inactive, but will automatically return to Active status by improving this score to 70% or better.

 ## Mastery Quizzes

-At the end of most class days,
+During most class days,
 Active students will be able to complete a short **Mastery Quiz**.
 Each standard covered in class will appear on up to four Mastery Quizzes, at most once a week.